Macavitycode/ubuntu-config/README.md

 sudo apt install gnome-tweak-tool $(apt search gnome-shell-extension | grep ^gnome | cut -d / -f1)
 ```
 #### Sublime setup
-On a fresh install of sublime (which you will have if you copied the previous step), install package control, and then the following:
+On a fresh install of sublime (which you will have if you copied the previous step), install package control, and then set the following:
 - Terminus (Keybind alt+\` to toggle terminal (unbind it from 'switch windows of application' in ubuntu settings))
 - Git

-###### Other stuff
-- Theme -- Adaptive (available by default)
+- Theme : Adaptive (available by default)
-- Color scheme --monokai (available by default)
+- Color scheme : monokai (available by default)

 #### Vim setup
 To install the full version of vim, follow [this](https://www.simplified.guide/ubuntu/install-vim), or the run this command: